M. T. Dremer is the author of four novels and received a Bachelor's Degree in Creative Writing from Grand Valley State University.

-Imagine the following scenario: you’re a ten-year-old kid watching a movie with your parents.
-You’re enjoying the movie and everything is going fine until suddenly your parents leap from their chairs to cover the TV screen, your eyes, or find the remote in order to fast-forward.
+Imagine the following scenario: You’re a 10-year-old kid watching a movie with your parents.
+You’re enjoying the movie, and everything is going fine until suddenly your parents leap from their chairs to cover the TV screen or your eyes and find the remote in order to fast-forward.

 Why Do Americans Overreact to Nudity?

-As I got older, the need to censor these things became less apparent, and when I turned eighteen I was able to see an R-rated movie without having to worry about my mom jumping in front of the screen (though it is still awkward to watch those movies with her.)
-But now that these worlds were open to me, I began to notice an entirely different form of censorship, one that was perpetuated not just by those people making the movies and television shows, but by most of us watching them.
+As I got older, the need to censor these things became less apparent, and when I turned 18, I was able to see an R-rated movie without having to worry about my mom jumping in front of the screen (though it is still awkward to watch those movies with her).
+Now that these worlds were open to me, I began to notice an entirely different form of censorship—one that was perpetuated not just by those people making the movies and television shows but also by most of us watching them.

 The Hierarchy of Nudity Types

 Different aspects of our media are in different stages of nudity denial.
-R-rated movies can show full-frontal, but generally it is quick and does not involve full-frontal sex scenes.
-If your character is nude for too long, you’ll probably get an NC-17 rating.
-(Watch the movie for a greater exploration of the movie rating system).
-This Film Is Not Yet Rated
+R-rated movies can show full-frontal, but generally, it is quick and does not involve full-frontal sex scenes.
+If a character is nude for too long, a movie will probably get an NC-17 rating.
+Watch the movie This Film Is Not Yet Rated for a greater exploration of the movie rating system.

 There also seems to be a hierarchy of nudity no-nos.
 For example, showing butts is pretty acceptable, followed by every part of the breast except the nipple.
 For some reason, a tiny circle of darkened flesh is more offensive than the rest of the boob.
 After the nipple comes the vagina and the penis, in that order.
-Those last two don’t make it into R-rated movies very often, but it does happen.
-However, prolonged camera time of said genitals will quickly skyrocket the rating.
+Those last two rarely make it into R-rated movies, but it does happen.
+However, prolonged camera time of said genitals will quickly shift the rating.

 Premium cable channels tend to follow in the film industry’s footsteps, allowing for R-rated material on their original shows.
 Video games seem to be lagging behind.
-You can depict countless bloody decapitations, disemboweling, and murders, but you’re going to have to jump through hoops to get a pair of boobs in there.
-I would say that this is because people still think video games are for kids, but that argument doesn’t hold up because why is graphic violence okay for kids while nudity is not?
+You can depict countless bloody decapitations, disembowelments, and murders, but you’re going to have to jump through hoops to get a pair of boobs in there.
+I would say that this is because people still think video games are for kids, but that argument doesn’t hold up—why is graphic violence okay for kids while nudity is not?

 Violence vs. Nudity: Which Is Worse?

 So how are these two doing in practice?
 Kids have access to shows like Power Rangers, Ninja Turtles, Danny Phantom, and Avatar: The Last Airbender.
 What do these shows have in common?
 Violence.
-Now I’m not saying they are bad shows.
-I’m actually a huge fan of Avatar and Danny Phantom, but it is clear to me that violence is a part of those shows, and neither I nor my nephew is shocked to see it; it’s just part of the story.
+Now, I’m not saying they are bad shows.
+I’m actually a huge fan of Avatar and Danny Phantom, but it is clear to me that violence is a part of those shows, and no one is shocked to see it; it’s just part of the story.

 Why Hide Nudity From Kids?

-Despite how much people try to avoid letting their children see nudity, there is still a rise in teen sex and pregnancies.
-Part of that is just; all teenagers are horny, but hiding that stuff from them has only seemed to make it more appealing.
-Other countries are more lenient with sex and nudity in the media and, as far as I know, they aren’t churning out sex-crazed adults.
+Despite how much people try to avoid letting their children see nudity, teen sex and pregnancy still exist.
+Part of that is just that all teenagers are horny, but hiding that stuff from them has only seemed to make it more appealing.
+Other countries are more lenient with sex and nudity in the media, and as far as I know, they aren’t churning out sex-crazed adults.

 Nudity and Shame

-And that brings me to my next point; though I talk a lot about the effect of violence and nudity on children, the truth is that this censorship doesn’t stop at age 18.
-Like I mentioned above, a movie can be filled from start to finish with violence and it only gets an R rating, but if you fill it start to finish with nudity, you’re looking at an NC-17.
-Television shows like Dexter glorify serial killers and that’s okay, but if a show glorified a prostitute, would it ever get green-lit?
+That brings me to my next point; though I talk a lot about the effects of violence and nudity on children, the truth is that this censorship doesn’t stop at age 18.
+As I mentioned above, a movie can be filled from start to finish with violence and only get an R rating, but if you fill it from start to finish with nudity, you’re looking at an NC-17.
+Television shows like Dexter glorify serial killers, and that’s seen as okay, but if a show glorified a prostitute, would it ever get green-lit?

 - Though it was completely unintentional, this was my 69th article.

-- When suggesting tags for this article “Ninja Punch-Fest 4” was listed above “Super Smash Bros” and “Danny Phantom,” the latter two of which are real products.
+- When suggesting tags for this article, “Ninja Punch-Fest 4” (a made-up title) was listed above “Super Smash Bros” and “Danny Phantom,” the latter two of which are real products.